 - 1. The menuing system calls the API "IsMCMSupported" to determine if the Licensed Player contains the ability to make a Managed Copy.
-If the response is false, then terminate process. - 2.
-The menuing system calls the API "InvokeMCM" which will transfer control to the MCM - 3.
-The MCM uses the URL contained on the media to identify which MCS will be used to obtain authorization to make the Managed Copy - 4.
-The MCM formulates a "Request Offer" message as described in Section 5.5.1 below, to be sent to the MCS as a means to request what Managed Copy offers are available. - 5.
-The MCS formulates the list of Managed Copy offers that are available and sends them to the MCM using the AACS defined web service. - 6.
-The MCM displays the Managed Copy offers to the user, using either its own custom display, an application referenced in the offers message, or an XSLT-generated web page.
-Subsequent interactions between the MCM and the MCS to exchange account information and any financial transactions are outside the scope of this specification.
+If the response is false, then the process is terminated. - 2.
+The menuing system calls the API "InvokeMCM" which will transfer control to the MCM. - 3.
+The MCM uses the URL contained on the media to identify which MCS will be used to obtain authorization to make the Managed Copy.
+Note: A Secretless-Client would execute the PerformReadDrive message at this point (not shown). - 4.
+The MCM formulates a "Request Offer" message as described in Section 5.5.3 below, to be sent to the MCS as a means to request what Managed Copy offers are available.
+This message includes a nonce to prevent replay attacks or modification of session information in the offers response. - 5.
+The MCS formulates the list of Managed Copy offers that are available and sends them to the MCM using the AACS defined Web service.
+This session information and the nonce received from the MCM in step 4 are signed by the MCS. - 6.
+After verifying the status of the MCS and the integrity of the message, the MCM may filter the results returned based upon offers that it can support: - a.
+It then presents the Managed Copy offers to the user, using either - i. a Content Owner provided Format Specific Application, - ii. an (XSLT generated) HTML page, or - iii. its own custom display of the XML data returned.